LifeScopeLabs/lifescopelabs.github.io/lifescope-index.md

 App to search explorer and curate your personal data in various views.
 Single-page Universal web app built on Nuxt and Vue.js.
 Desktop/mobile reactive design interface with javascript extensions.
 Written with plugin framework such as location tracking, web xr and web voice.
 Should be containerizable inside a universal app framework like Cordova.
 Able to connect as many provider accounts you want.
 List saved searches and hashtags

 - Explorer Views
   * Feed
   * List
   * Map
   * Gallery
+  * Timeline
   * Virtual Reality Room
   * Augmented Reality Phone
   * Voice
+- People Management

-People Management - Relate contacts together into People and relate People into Users Settings
+	-  Relate contacts together into People and relate People into Users
+- Settings
-Published Content
+- Published Content

 ## Developer Documentation Index
 | Repository | Priority | Status |